AjayKumbham/evernorth-backend-api/README.md

 #### Notes:
 - Ensure all required fields are provided in the request body.
 - **addressLine2** and **landmark** are optional fields and can be omitted.
-- **State** is required for POST requests but may be optional for updates.
 - The API uses **addressLabel** as a unique identifier for updating and deleting addresses.